tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/suggestions.md

 2.  **Enhanced Local Development Setup:**

-    - **Supabase Studio Integration:** Explore ways to better integrate Supabase Studio into the local development workflow.
-Perhaps scripts to automatically open Supabase Studio in the browser when `supabase start` is run.
     - **Database Seeding:** Create scripts to seed the local Supabase database with realistic sample data for easier development and testing of UI components and features.
-    - **Hot Reload for Supabase Migrations:** Investigate if there are ways to improve the migration development loop, potentially with faster feedback when making schema changes.
-(This might be limited by the nature of database migrations).

-## Code Quality and Maintainability

-1.  **Comprehensive Documentation:**

-2.  **Performance Monitoring and Optimization:**

-    - **Frontend Performance Monitoring:** Integrate tools like Sentry or New Relic to monitor frontend performance, track errors, and identify performance bottlenecks.
-    - **Backend Performance Monitoring:** Monitor Supabase database performance and Next.js backend performance.
-Implement caching strategies where appropriate.

-3.  **Security Best Practices:**
-    - **Security Audits:** Conduct regular security audits of the codebase and dependencies to identify and address potential vulnerabilities.
-    - **Input Validation:** Ensure robust input validation on both frontend and backend using Zod to prevent common security issues like injection attacks.
-    - **Rate Limiting and защитные механизмы:** Implement rate limiting and other защитные механизмы for API routes to prevent abuse.

 ## CI/CD and Deployment